JPGoodale/hippox/README.md

 ```

-If using a library (such as Equinox) which does not require an initializer function but simply takes JAX ndarrays for parameterization, then you can call the HiPPO matrices directly as a property of the base class after it has been called, Here's an example:
+If using a library (such as Equinox) which does not require an initializer function but simply takes JAX ndarrays for parameterization, then you can call the HiPPO matrices directly as a property of the base class after it has been called:

 ```python
 class MyHippoModule(equinox.Module):